sushil-kamble/nextjs-route-handler-navigate/README.md

    - Click on HTTP methods to jump to their definitions in code
    - Right-click on routes for context menu actions
    - Use the toolbar buttons to refresh, expand all, collapse all, or create new routes
+   - Use the path syntax `/path/to/route:METHOD` to create routes with specific HTTP methods

 ## Commands